NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.object_info/Tutorial/object_info.tutorial.md

 </details>

-## 12.4: Setup multi-object selection
+## 12.4: Setup `notice_changed()` callback
-In the final step, create a new function that will be called if there are multiple objects in the scene then it will loop through all objects until the selected one is found.
-Place this new function after `get_position()` and name it `notice_changed()`.
-After this, the path should follow the selected object as well as not stay in the viewport when object is deselected:
+In the final step, create a new function that will be called when any objects change.
+It will loop through all changed prim paths until the selected one is found and get the latest position for the selected prim.
+After this, the path should follow the selected object.:

 ```python
 ...